elixir-ecto/ecto/guides/Getting Started.md

 ## Our first queries

-Querying a database requries two steps in Ecto.
+Querying a database requires two steps in Ecto.
 First, we must construct the query and then we must execute that query against the database by passing the query to the repository.
 Before we do this, let's re-create the database for our app and setup some test data.
 To re-create the database, we'll run these commands:

 ```
 mix ecto.drop